 Best Practices for Handling Reimbursements

-The best practice is to reimburse only those charges and expenses that meet the four requirements of an accountable plan.
+The best practice is to reimburse only those charges and expenses that meet the four requirements of an accountable plan, whether the charges and expenses are made to a church credit card or a personal one.
+If the church reimburses undocumented expenses, those amounts should be treated as taxable income to the employee.